-In Vancouver the protesters erected over 150 tents, and provided food, health and safety services on a volunteer basis around the clock.
+In Vancouver, the protesters erected over 150 tents, and provided food, health and safety services on a volunteer basis around the clock.
 Although a series of injunctions sought by the City, and then by the Attorney General, ended the occupation at that location and others by late November, the protesters continue to meet, and to operate as an organizing center for ongoing protests.

-The core of Occupy protest groups continue to exist and continue to be active, even after the passage of two and a half years since they first surfaced.
+The core of Occupy protest groups continue to exist and continue to be active.
 They continue their work in the community in the U.S., helping homeowners to fight foreclosures, work with trade union organizers on ensuring successful union drives, and are close to forming their own bank.
 They have received a great deal of advice and assistance from community banks including Chicago's largest, as well as moonlighting financial advisors.